-- 4. Adequacy Requirements as provided in Section 47 25.2 site.
+4. Adequacy Requirements as provided in Section 47 - 25.2 A. Applicability - Vacant residential lots and a used car lot occupy the existing site.
 The proposed development will introduce a small amount of retail and commercial area to the site and it will introduce a total of 48 dwelling units.
 Water and wastewater facilities are being upgraded by the City and will be adequate to service the new mix of uses.
 The introduction of residential units and more people to area will benefit security in the area by increasing activity and the number of eyes on the street at all hours of the day and night.
-The design and density of dwelling units within the PUD are examples of - B. Communications Network The City's Information Systems Division has indicated that no apparent interference will result from this plan. - C. Drainage the Applicant's civil engineer has taken into account the City's storm water management requirements for the site. - D. Environmentally sensitive lands There are no environmentally sensitive lands on or adjacent to this redevelopment parcel. - E. Fire Protection Applicant has met with a representative of the City's Fire Division and has addressed fire and life safety codes and issues in the design and engineering of the buildings to the Division's satisfaction.
+The design and density of dwelling units within the PUD are examples of

+B. Communications Network - The City's Information Systems Division has indicated that no apparent interference will result from this plan.

+C. Drainage - the Applicant's civil engineer has taken into account the City's storm water management requirements for the site.

+D. Environmentally sensitive lands - There are no environmentally sensitive lands on or adjacent to this redevelopment parcel.

+E. Fire Protection - Applicant has met with a representative of the City's Fire Division and has addressed fire and life safety codes and issues in the design and engineering of the buildings to the Division's satisfaction.
 Through Waterworks 2011, the City is currently upgrading the water delivery system to the property and adequate water volume and pressure will be supplied to the site.
-An adequate number of fire hydrants with sufficient pressure will service the development. - F. Parks and Open Space Approximately 42.21% of the site's net acreage is devoted to open space and is landscaped, or hardscaped to accommodate pedestrian and vehicular circulation around and throughout the development.
+An adequate number of fire hydrants with sufficient pressure will service the development.

+F. Parks and Open Space - Approximately 42.21% of the site's net acreage is devoted to open space and is landscaped, or hardscaped to accommodate pedestrian and vehicular circulation around and throughout the development.

-Approximately 10.54% of the net acreage represents roofton open space.
+Approximately 10.54% of the net acreage represents rooftop open space.
 Each of the two-story multifamily units has a private backyard and landscaped front yards.
 Landscaped area, excluding sidewalks, represents 31.0%% of the portion of the property devoted to 2-story multifamily.